 Network of Innovation Actors

-The Network of Innovation Actors workstream is dedicated to strengthening national innovation ecosystem by facilitating and supporting the collaboration among key stakeholders, such as government agencies, academia, the private sector, and the communities to foster information exchange, knowledge sharing, and more effective resource mobilisation.
-Building on the success of Phase One, Agriculture and Food remains to be the focused area.
-Central to this workstream is the continued effort to build intermediary capacity to key actors, and demonstrating novel intermediary models to bridge the gaps in the innovation network and enable a more effective interaction so that challenges can be solved through innovative solutions.
+The Network of Innovation Actors workstream is dedicated to strengthening the national innovation ecosystem by facilitating and supporting collaboration among key stakeholders, such as government agencies, academia, the private sector, and communities to foster information exchange, knowledge sharing, and more effective resource mobilisation.
+Central to this work is the continued effort to build intermediary capacity for key actors, and to demonstrate novel intermediary models to bridge gaps in the innovation network.
+This will enable a more effective interaction among stakeholders such that common challenges can be solved through collective innovative solutions.

 Capacity building initiatives

-Targeted training, workshops, and networking events have been designed and delivered to partners to enhance their ability to share and discuss their issues, access to knowledge and information, and ultimately coming up with joint solutions to solve the common challenges.
-Among these discussions, inclusive matters such as gender equality, engaging with people with disability, and social inclusion have been substantially embedded to ensure that innovation achieved will be sustainable and inclusive.
+Targeted training, workshops, and networking events have been designed and delivered to enhance partners’ ability to share and discuss common challenges, access to knowledge and information, and ultimately develop joint solutions.
+Inclusive matters such as gender equality, engaging with people with disabilities, and social inclusion are substantially embedded to ensure sustainable and inclusive innovation.

-Building on the experiments from phase 1, the Network of Innovation Actors continue in phase 2 to work closely with partners in the innovation system to enhance different types of intermediary models, which aim to building the resilience and absorptive capacity for selected industry, or the innovation capacity to support inclusive and sustainable development at a regional scale.
-Four models are being demonstrated at the moment, including:
+By working closely with partners in the innovation system we continue to enhance different intermediary models, which aim to build resilience and absorptive capacity for selected industries, or support inclusive and sustainable development at a regional scale.
+Four models are currently being demonstrated, including:

 - The Horticulture Innovation Club (HIC)